mdt/harry-tuttle/README.md

 You can use this site to help you generate a full OAuth Link, which includes a calculator for the permissions:
 [https://finitereality.github.io/permissions-calculator/?v=0](https://finitereality.github.io/permissions-calculator/?v=0)

+# History and Credits

+This bot is based on the [example Discord.js Bot Handler](https://github.com/AnIdiotsGuide/guidebot) updated and Maintained by the Idiot's Guide Community.

+Ages ago, Guide Bot was actually a little bot I had on the official discord.js server.
+It helped me link to the d.js bot making guide I was building, with links.
+This bot grew into something that I could show new coders and bot makers, but over time it grew into a full framework - one that is now under the hands of a group of contributors, and no longer easily "understandable" by the majority of our newbies.
+So I've pulled the original Guide Bot out of the mothballs, gave it a fresh coat of paint and grease, and here it is back in its full glory!